thomd/jquery-form-follows-function/README.md

 ### Selectbox Features

-* respects tabindex, selected and disabled attributes.
+* Respects tabindex, selected and disabled attributes.
-* truncation of selected text for selectboxes wirh a fixed width.
+* Truncation of selected text for selectboxes with a fixed width.
-* controll plugin-options via special class-attribute keywords also.
+* Options may also be defined individually via class-attribute keywords.
-* style selectbox via css.
+* Selectboxes are styled via CSS only to give you the most freedom.
-* include label within selectbox.
+* Optionally include label within selectbox as a hint.
-* access selectbox via keys.
+* Access selectbox and options via keys.
-* enhance selectbox-functionality with callbacks.
-* replaced selectbox uses attached events from original selectbox.
+* Replaced selectbox clones attached events from original selectbox.

 Usage
 -----

-Example of implementation:
+Example of implementation (will replace all selectboxes within a form):

     <script type="text/javascript" src="jquery.form-follows-function.js"></script>